avajs/ava/docs/08-common-pitfalls.md

 If you use [ESLint](http://eslint.org/), you can install [eslint-plugin-ava](https://github.com/avajs/eslint-plugin-ava).
 It will help you use AVA correctly and avoid some common pitfalls.

+### Transpiling imported modules

+AVA currently only transpiles the tests you ask it to run, as well as test helpers (files starting with `_` or in `helpers` directory) inside the test directory. *It will not transpile modules you `import` from outside of the test.* This may be unexpected but there are workarounds.

+If you use Babel you can use its [require hook](https://babeljs.io/docs/usage/require/) to transpile imported modules on-the-fly.
+To add it, [configure it in your `package.json`](./06-configuration.md).

+You can also transpile your modules in a separate process and refer to the transpiled files rather than the sources from your tests.
+Example [here](./recipes/precompiling-with-webpack.md).

 ## AVA in Docker

 If you run AVA in Docker as part of your CI, you need to fix the appropriate environment variables.
 Specifically, adding `-e CI=true` in the `docker exec` command.
 See [#751](https://github.com/avajs/ava/issues/751).